 Jason joined Watsi on September 15th, 2013.
 Seven years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jason's most recent donation traveled 8,800 miles to support Vin, a friendly 34-year-old driver from Cambodia, to fund myringoplasty surgery to help him communicate clearly.
+Jason's most recent donation traveled 8,800 miles to support Mao, a 22-year-old welder from Cambodia, to fund surgery to help him hear and communicate.

 Jason has funded healthcare for 109 patients in 14 countries.